 - Monitoring and control instruments including industrial monitoring and control instruments (valid from July 22, 2017)

 - Automatic dispensers

 - Other EEE not covered by any of the categories above (valid from July 22, 2019)

 Like the preceding RoHS regulation, the RoHS II Directive does not apply to components.
-Nevertheless, EPCOS provides products – according to the EPCOS list of products that are RoHS II compatible – that are ready to be used with EEE of the categories mentioned above.
+Nevertheless, RF360 provides products – according to the RF360 list of products that are RoHS II compatible – that are ready to be used with EEE of the categories mentioned above.